Functional Extreme-PLS: Introduction

-Among the popular methods for dimension reduction, the Partial Least Squares (PLS) method, initiated by \cite{Wold1975}, has proven to be successful in both theoretical and practical sides; especially in chemometrics (\citealp{martens1992multivariate}) where it takes root.
+Among the popular methods for dimension reduction, the Partial Least Squares (PLS) method, initiated by \citet{Wold1975} and adapted to $L^2([0,1])$ by \citet{Preda2005}, has proven to be successful in both theoretical and practical sides; especially in chemometrics \citep{martens1992multivariate} where it takes root.
 It combines characteristics of Principal Component Analysis (PCA) and regression.
-Its core idea is to find a projection of $X$ having high variance and correlation with $Y$ (namely high covariance) meaning that the information in the covariate $X$ that impacts the response $Y$ is encompassed in $P_SX$ while being the most exhaustive.
+Its core idea is to find a projection of the covariate/predictor $X$ having high variance and correlation with the response $Y$.
+Another standard line of research is Sliced Inverse Regression (SIR), originally introduced by \citet{Li1991} and then by \citet{DauxoisFerreYao2001} in the functional framework.

-The literature on high-dimensional PLS regression is scarce.
-A breakthrough is \cite{chung2010sparse} which show that, under some model, the PLS estimator in linear regression is not consistent unless the dimension of $X$ grows to infinity much slower than the sample size.
-Interestingly and in the opposite direction, \cite{Cook2018,Cook2019} retrieve consistency with standard rates in the multi-index model and without any regime on the dimension.
-When the predictor/covariate $X$ is functional, \emph{i.e.}, $X$ lies in an infinite-dimensional space, \cite{Preda2005} introduce the first PLS regression method adapted to the particular $L^2([0,1])$-case.
-Most of developments focus on estimating the slope in functional linear models and we refer to \cite{ReissOgden2007,DelaigleHall2012AoS,Preda2016}.

-Another standard line of research is Sliced Inverse Regression (SIR), first introduced by \cite{Li1991} in the context of SDR, which targets the central subspace $S_{Y|X}$ defined as the minimal subspace $S$ such that $Y$ and $X$ are independent conditionally to $P_{S}X$.
 It hinges on the inverse regression `$X$ against $Y$' that happens to be simpler than the forward regression, usually at the price of a certain condition of linearity and constant variance.
-This somewhat contradicts the philosophy of Fisher, as noted and encouraged by \cite{Cook2007}, where the inference is rather conditioned on the predictors/covariates $X$.
-The literature on SIR is vast and has seen many developments; we refer to \cite{li2007partial} for an alternative method, \cite{Lin2018AoS,Lin2021AoS} for the fine properties (optimality and minimax rates) of SIR in high-dimension, \cite{TanShiYu2020AoS} in the sparse case and more recently \cite{huang2023sliced} when ${\mathrm{dim}}(S_{Y|X})$ may not be bounded.

-Concerning the functional framework (FSIR), the seminal papers introducing the topic are \cite{DauxoisFerreYao2001,FerreYao2003} which prove the consistency (without rate) provided that the true dimension of the central subspace is known.
-The question of consistency is complemented by \cite{Forzani2007,FerreYaoCook2010}.
-Herein, it is proven that the central subspace may only be consistently estimated with rate $\sqrt{n}$ by FSIR under strict restrictions on the covariance operator of $X$.
+This somewhat departs from the Fisherian viewpoint, in which inference is carried out conditionally on the covariate $X$; see \citet{Cook2007} for a discussion advocating inverse regression.